Amplifying Community-Based Learning – PLPs/Internships/Proficiencies

 Appropriate for grade 9-12 educators

-In this course, you will learn how to incorporate internships and other out of school learning opportunities into a student’s learning plan and also how to tie those into your school’s efforts towards competency or proficiency based graduation.
+In this course, you will learn how to incorporate internships and other out of school learning opportunities into a student’s learning plan and also how to tie those into your school’s efforts toward competency or proficiency based graduation.
 We’ll start with pedagogy and education philosophy, dig into some real world examples, spend some time with design thinking, and support your individual action plan for how you will incorporate out of school learning into personal learning plans.
 For this workshop, your specific details matter, please bring examples of your school’s efforts to date, around PLPs, proficiencies, and other relevant documents.
 This course will provide strategies tailored to your region whether it is highly populated or more rural.

 About the Instructor: